 No. You must choose the scheme that is best for you and your family, for as long as you’ll use registered childcare.Close

-Can I move to TFC now but move back to vouchers after October 2018 if I change my mind?
+Can I move to TFC now but switch back to vouchers after the closing date if I change my mind?

 No. Once you’ve joined the TFC scheme and officially cancelled your childcare vouchers by completing a Childcare Account Notice (CAN), you can’t switch back to Childcare Vouchers.
-But you can switch from childcare vouchers to TFC at any time, even after October 2018.
+But you can switch from childcare vouchers to TFC at any time, even after the closing date.

 However, you can continue to receive an additional 3 months’ worth of childcare vouchers after the date of your successful application for TFC.

 Before making any TFC application, we would also strongly recommend you check whether your carer is registered for TFC.
 See our TFC Health Check for more information.

 Can I stay with the voucher scheme and switch to TFC at a later date if I change my mind?

 Yes, you can switch from childcare vouchers to TFC, even after the closing date.Close